marychew97/aresume_v3/README.md

 # AResume

-A resume generator with web augmented reality features using PHP with the advantages of AR.js and AFrame libraries
+A resume generator with web augmented reality features using PHP with the advantage of AR.js and AFrame libraries

 # References
 https://aframe.io/blog/arjs/ <br/>